PawelLipski/git-machete-blog/blog.md

 Okey, let's get our hands dirty... first install `git-machete` with a `curl` one-liner that you can find in the README of [the git machete repo](https://github.com/PawelLipski/git-machete).
 This will copy the `git-machete` Python 2.7 executable to `/usr/local/bin` and set up a corresponding Bash completion script in `/etc/bash_completion.d`.

-Once we have `git-machete` in our executable `PATH` (and thus git already recognizes the `machete` subcommand), let's specify how we would like to organize our branches - basically, what depends on what.
+Once you have `git-machete` in your executable `PATH` (and thus git already recognizes the `machete` subcommand), let's specify how you would like to organize your branches - basically, what depends on what.
 Run `git machete edit` or simply open the `.git/machete` file with your favorite editor.
 Paste the following "branch tree" definition:
 ```